Name-Generator

 How it Works

 The first thing we need is a list of names to generate the new one's.
-Conveniently you can download the top 1,000 most popular baby name's from the U.S. government.
+Conveniently you can download baby name data by year from the U.S. government.

 Now that we have a word list to work from, the program needs to take all the data in and start analyzing it.
 The first thing it does is create a table of the alphabet, for each letter of the alphabet.
 This table will contain the likelihood's of the next letter being picked.